 Watch the video above on how to test if you have an anterior pelvic tilt.
 Testing if you have one is vitally important.
 If you wrongly diagnose yourself as having an anterior pelvic tilt, and then begin to start doing exercises to address one, you could cause all types of further muscles imbalances in your body.

-A common mistake are for people to diagnose themselves with an anterior pelvic tilt, when in fact they have swayback posture.
+A common mistake is for people to diagnose themselves with an anterior pelvic tilt, when in fact they have a posterior pelvic tilt or swayback posture.
 Make sure that you do have an anterior pelvic tilt before reading on, you may also want to check out my article on swayback posture.

 How to fix an Anterior Pelvic Tilt

 To correct an anterior pelvic tilt we have to reverse everything that it has caused.
 Here’s a quick summary of what you will need to do in no particular order.